mattferris/sam/Readme.md

 ### Garbage Collection

-Over time, a repository come to hold more and more orphaned objects.
+Over time, a repository will come to hold more and more orphaned objects.
 These are objects that are no longer referenced by any tags, and are therefore no longer needed.
-Periodically pruning these objects will reduce the amount of space the repository consumes on disk. deploy includes a garbage collection command called `gc` which automatically prunes orphaned objects.
+Periodically pruning these objects will reduce the amount of space the repository consumes on disk.
+Sam includes a garbage collection command called `gc` which automatically prunes orphaned objects.

 ```
 # sam gc